simov/purest/README.md

 ### Explicit Endpoint

-We can define explicit endpoint for accessing YouTube:
+We can define explicit endpoint for accessing the YouTube API:

 ```json
 {